DogeRiddle/tomriddlebot/README.md

 Bot will reply with a /me punches weaboo

 For the quote script, you MUST create a quotes.txt file on your PC.
+You must also put your current mask as the set quote adder

 Bot also requires Requests to be put into your lib folder